nmoschkin/KuCoin.NET/README.md

 ### May 6, 2022:

-Since all level 3 services have been deprecated, I will be migrating much of the current optimization work to level 2, and updating the example app to reflect that.
+Since all level 3 services have been deprecated, I have migrated the console application to use Level 2 feeds, instead.

 ### April 8, 2022: